Dr H. Zima Ozel and Oleander Extract

 - You will need to add a concentrated organic flavoring (such as grape juice) to the individual dosage that you take, but do not use anything which contains added sugar, high fructose corn syrup or artificial sweetener.

 - Begin this therapy slowly by taking 1/4 of a tsp after a meal, taken only once per day.

-- then build yourself up to taking ¼ teaspoon, two times per day, taken after your meals.
+- then build yourself up to taking ¼ teaspoon, two times per day after your meals.

-- then build up to taking the 1/4 tsp, 3 times per day
+- You will then build up to taking the 1/4 tsp, 3 times per day after your meals

-- If you can tolerate this, then you can continue to work up the dosage, once again going slowly until you reach the recommended dosage of 1 tablespoon, three times per day, taken after your meals.
+- If you can tolerate this, then you can continue to work up your dosage, once again going slowly until you reach the recommended dosage of 1 tablespoon, taken three times per day after your meals.
 It may take weeks to reach this dosage.

 - It should also be noted that anyone with cancer needs to be on an anti-cancer diet that promotes good health.

 Maintenance dose– once a disease such as cancer is brought under control there is always a risk of recurrence Therefore continuation of a smaller maintenance dosage should be considered This would consist of one regular dose of 1 tbsp taken three times per week, taken after your meals.
 Keeping up with a maintenance dose would be easy to do if you have access to the plant, thus making the soup relatively easy to make and cost efficient as well.
 It is believed that long-term usage boosts the immune system, helps prevent many diseases, and targets only cancerous cells.